 If we want to shape and prioritise the development of a good Active Travel Network, it will require proactive and future focused interventions during the planning phase.
 This is particularly true for commuting cycle highways.
 The design requirements are different from the paths for recreational riders and locals that seek a destination within a suburb.

 Denman Prospect and Whitlam are two suburbs in the Molonglo Valley, south and north of the Molonglo River, and part of the Molonglo Valley Stage 3.
-Whitlam Residential Estate is now under construction and the planning of the Molonglo Special Purpose Reserve (Nummerak) has proceeded to a development application.
+Whitlam Residential Estate is now under construction and the planning of the Molonglo Special Purpose Reserve (Namarag) has proceeded to a development application.

-The active travel goals for the Molonglo Special Purpose Reserve (Nummerak) should be aligned between government agencies but for the Suburban Land Agency and Environment, Planning and Sustainability Development Directorate (EPSDD) they are different.
+The active travel goals for the Molonglo Special Purpose Reserve (Namarag) should be aligned between government agencies but for the Suburban Land Agency and Environment, Planning and Sustainability Development Directorate (EPSDD) they are different.
 Whitlam and the Molonglo Special Purpose Reserve are side by side.
 Each agency planning process happened in isolation and we can only gather that each largely ignored what was happening over the fence.
-As the Molonglo Special Purpose Reserve (Nummerak) is sandwiched between the Denman Prospect and Whitlam, that is not a satisfactory approach.
+As the Molonglo Special Purpose Reserve (Namarag) is sandwiched between the Denman Prospect and Whitlam, that is not a satisfactory approach.

 The EPSDD seems to have passed active travel to the ACT Suburban Land Agency to consider.

-Butters Bridge lies in the middle of the Molonglo Special Purpose Reserve (Nummerak).
+Butters Bridge lies in the middle of the Molonglo Special Purpose Reserve (Namarag).
 Completed in 2016, it is an active travel bridge north to south over the Molonglo River.
 The alternative cycling route is to navigate steep gradients down to the river and then back up the other side.
 The Coppins Crossing Road is of an old country road standard and unsafe for bicycles.

-Paths are planned between Molonglo and Nummerak, but the design of the paths is unlikely to be of much value to cyclists riding to work.
+Paths are planned between Molonglo and Namarag, but the design of the paths is unlikely to be of much value to cyclists riding to work.
 The paths are likely to be Recreational Routes.
 The Active Travel Infrastructure Practitoner Tool is there for the specific purpose of reserving route corridors (Active Travel Route Alignments) for active travel.
 These are unfortunately lacking.

 We need a rideable network of paths across the Molonglo Valley between Weston and Belconnen, Stromlo and the city.
 It is not clear when such a network will exist due to the fragmented nature of urban development in the Molonglo Valley.
 The active travel network needs to be planned across disjuncted projects, as an overarching, coordinated program.